wndkx/wndkx/README.md

 # Who am I?
-I am a Python, objective c and Swift developer.
+I am a Python, objective c, Rust and Swift developer.
 I develop for myself.
 I opened my GitHub account in 2021-2022.
 My first repository was pythonlibautoinstaller.
 From that time I loved coding.
 # [RetroBrowsing](https://github.com/z3ven/RetroBrowsing)
 This is a browser based on Python and can use web engines.
 So, it's using webview and has an HTML G.U.I
 # [CordRPC](https://github.com/z3ven/CordRPC)